willpuckett/kb_can/can.md

 ![Daisy Chain Block Diagram 1](https://raw.githubusercontent.com/willpuckett/kb_can/master/diagrams/daisy_chain_1.svg)

-However, most boards don't break out ports for daisy chaining, and the cabling could end up being a little akward.
+However, most boards don't break out ports for daisy chaining, and the cabling could end up being a little awkward.
 Usually mostly star works well for tools, but if the canbus needed to make a stop off on the way to tools for say a gantry mounted x axis motor and endstop, that would be just fine.

 ![Daisy Chain Block Diagram 2](https://raw.githubusercontent.com/willpuckett/kb_can/master/diagrams/daisy_chain_2.svg)

-It would also be possible to have multiple hosts on the canbus, and configure multiple mcus in canbus bridge mode, however it is not recommendable as the bandwith of the bus could quickly become saturated during a print.
+It would also be possible to have multiple hosts on the canbus, and configure multiple mcus in canbus bridge mode, however it is not recommendable as the bandwidth of the bus could quickly become saturated during a print.

 <figure>
     <img src="https://raw.githubusercontent.com/willpuckett/kb_can/master/images/non-recommended.jpeg"
          alt="A non-recommended/experimental canbus setup.
-Flsun QQ-S Pro with each stepper on seperate mcus">
+Flsun QQ-S Pro with each stepper on separate mcus">
     <figcaption>A non-recommended/experimental canbus setup.
-Flsun QQ-S Pro with each stepper on seperate mcus</figcaption>
+Flsun QQ-S Pro with each stepper on separate mcus</figcaption>
 </figure>

 ## Flashing & Updating